-• For the past 17 years, I've researched how the physical environment influences human health and well-being.
+• For the past 19 years, I've researched how the physical environment influences human health and well-being.
 I am a co-author of the Centers for Disease Control and Prevention's Building Resilience Against Climate Effects (BRACE) Framework.
 This framework comprised a small portion of the President’s Climate Action Plan (2012).
-I frequently work with health departments to understand and adapt to climate change.
+My work is currently supported by the CDC NASA, NOaA, NAS GRP, EPA, and Wellcome Trust.

 • Research